OlivierNikkori/SuperSym/README.md

 # SuperSym
-This is a project on supersymmetric polynomials.
+This is a project on symmetric superpolynomials.